BishopFox/badPods/manifests/everything-allowed/README.md

 kubectl exec -it everything-allowed-exec-daemonset-[ID] -- chroot /host bash
 ```

-## Reverse Shell Pods: Create one or more of these resources and catch reverse shell
+## Reverse shell pods: Create one or more of these resources and catch reverse shell

 Set up listener
 ```bash